 In the East, you are met with large, flat, dry plains, occupied by the Galana River and Yugard Falls.
 The West is more made up of volcanic mountains and thick trees, waterfalls, and Lake Jipe.
 Swamps and springs are more frequent here, with the foliage being denser and greener.

 These contrasts obviously make for a varying safari experience.
 If the more common savannah-dwelling wildlife is what you are after, then we’d recommend heading to Tsavo East.
-You’ll find the Big 5, buck, zebra, wildebeest and other such antelope, by the scores here.
+You’ll find the Big Five, buck, zebra, wildebeest, and other such antelope, by the scores here.

-In contrast, should you wish to see rhino, buffalo, elephant, leopard, and specifically birds, we’d suggest West Tsavo.
+In contrast, should you wish to see rhino, buffalo, elephant herds, leopard, and specifically birds, we’d suggest West Tsavo.
 The landscape is more conducive to their living as they are shyer.
 Obviously, this makes sightings a lot harder to come by, especially during and after the green season.

 Further research is advised into the more specific characteristics of Tsavo East and West.
 They really do vary in nature and we wouldn’t want you to miss out on the opportunity to experience the variety of this beautiful country in favor of your preferences.

-Now that you know the lay of the land, it’s time to plan how you are going to spend your precious money and time.
-Kenya is a well organized, efficient country when it comes to its tourism and more specifically its safari tours.
-Thus, it is worth your while being ahead of the game when preparing for your Kenya trip.
+Now that you know the lay of the land, it’s time to plan how you are going to spend your precious money and time during your Kenya safari tours.
+Kenya is a well-organized, efficient country when it comes to its tourism and more specifically its safari tours.
+Thus, it is worth your while being ahead of the game when preparing for your Kenya safari.

-If you haven’t picked up on it yet, we’ll give it to you again: a safari holiday in Kenya is all about migration season!
+If you haven’t picked up on it yet, we’ll give it to you again: Kenya safari tours are all about the wildebeest migration season!

-Between July and September, the wildebeest migrate north into the Maasai Mara from the Serengeti.
+Between July and September, the wildebeest migrate north into the Masai Mara from the Serengeti.
 Often your best viewing of large plains of wildlife is now due to this mass movement.

 Secondly, this period of time is known as the dry season, meaning watering holes are populated due to a scarcity of water, and shrubbery is at its lowest.
 For those of you that don’t know, on safari the fewer shrubs, bushes, and leaves there are, the higher the chance you’ll see that lion.

 So you have your location, and you have your time.
-But what to wear?
+But what do you wear on a Kenya safari?
 What to bring?
-Let’s break down the Kenyan safari needs and must-haves:
+Let’s break down the Kenya safari needs and must-haves:

 ● A Good Quality Pair of Safari Boots

 Some of our friends’ biggest regrets are that they didn’t bring a quality pair of binoculars!
-Remember, the wildlife won’t be at your doorstep.
+Remember, the wildlife won’t be at your doorstep and you’ll want to see the pink flamingos and wildebeest migration clearly.

 Integral!
-You won’t be on the hunt for wildlife all the time, and in your downtime, there really is nothing more soothing than a good book, read in the peace of the wild.
+You won’t be on the hunt for wildlife all the time, and in your downtime, there really is nothing more soothing than a good book, read in the peace of the wild at one of the magical safari lodges.

 Speaking of kindles, ensure you don’t forget cellphones, GPS, and any other kind of charger you’re going to need.
-Don’t be that guy!
+Don’t be that guy – have your camera charged and ready for your safari tour.

 Under-appreciated by those who don’t know Africa.
 Yes, it’s the equator, and yes, it’s Africa, but it can get cold out there.

-Once the sun sets, or when the rains come, you’ll be surprised at how quickly the temperature can drop on the Maasai Mara.
+Once the sun sets, or when the rains come, you’ll be surprised at how quickly the temperature can drop on the Masai Mara.
 A good windbreaker and jacket/fleece are a must!

 Same reasons, except with an added point of interest.
 Making use of polarised lenses.
 If possible, it is recommended.
 Light reflection and glare can sometimes hinder the spotting of more elusive animals.